FauricioValencia/code-exercise/README.md

 # Development

-Please fork this repo and push your commits to your forked version of the repo.
-When you're ready to share your solution with us, please provide a link to your forked repo so that we can review.
-If you need a UI library, please use Material UI.
+Fork this repo and open a PR against the master branch of your repo.
+(Please don't open the PR against this repo).
+When you're ready to share your solution with us, send us a link to the PR (or PRs if you're opening more than 1) in your forked repo so that we can review.
+If you need a UI library, use Material UI.

 ## Installation